A Guide to Gear and Settings.

-Currently there are only two gaming monitors on the market worth considering, but I’ll still go over the basics just to make this video future-proof.
+Currently there are only a few gaming monitors on the market worth considering, but I’ll still go over the basics just to make this future-proof.

 The first thing you wanna prioritize when buying a monitor is refresh rate.
 Now, some people will tell you that a higher refresh rate doesn’t really matter.
 They’ll say something along the lines that the human eye can only see 24 frames per second or some similar claim.

 First of all, 24 frames per second is the average speed required for something to stop looking like a bunch of still images and start looking like actual motion.
 It’s not some arbitrary cutoff for what the human eye can see.
 Jet pilots have been able to distinguish individual frames at speeds up to 300 frames per second.
 I play at 144Hz and I can still tell individual frames apart if things on the screen are moving fast enough.
 And even if this weren’t the case you can still “feel” the difference.
 Your mouse movements and aim will simply “feel” smoother, and improve consequently.